 By Andaleeb Rahman

-Andaleeb Rahman is a postdoctoral associate at the Tata-Cornell Institute (TCI).
+Andaleeb Rahman (email@example.com) is a Postdoctoral Associate at the Tata-Cornell Institute (TCI).
 His research focuses on the reforms in food and agricultural policy in India and its implications for nutritional outcomes.
 More specifically, his work explores the changing nature of food procurement and distribution in India.
+Follow him on twitter @AndaleebR.